ufjschool/ob-s14/drafts/final/Off the Grid.md

 “College towns tend to be a little more politically progressive," Byerly says.
 "The history of Gainesville has always had a strong counterculture scene, going back to the '50s and '60s.
 It also is a government town.
 It’s a place where there are a lot of federal and state government installations.
 We have a highly educated diverse citizenry and progressive politics.”

 GRU brought the city national attention with the nation’s first solar feed-in-tariff program on Feb.
 5, 2009.
 Byerly, as an Alachua County commissioner, didn’t have any involvement in the plan.
-Gainesville county commissioners suspended the program this year.
+The Gainesville City Commission suspended the program this year.

 It modeled itself after the successful FIT plans in Europe where companies bid on solar energy contracts, generate electricity and sell excess power back to the power utility.
 In theory, it would be a boon for Gainesville.
 In practice, it was the ol' college try.